Sandra Harding: Research and criticism

 Harding developed the research standard of "strong objectivity," and contributed to the articulation of standpoint methodology.
 This kind of research process starts off from questions that arise in the daily lives of people in oppressed groups.
 To answer such questions, it "studies up", examining the principles, practices and cultures of dominant institutions, from the design and management of which oppressed groups have been excluded.
 She has also contributed to the development of feminist, anti-racist, multicultural, and postcolonial studies of the natural and social sciences, asking the extent to which paradigms like feminist empiricism are useful for promoting to goals of feminist inquiry.
-She is the author or editor of many books and essays on these topics, and was one of the founders of the field of feminist epistemology.
-This work has been influential in the social sciences and in women/gender studies across the disciplines.
+She was the author or editor of many books and essays on these topics and was one of the founders of the field of feminist epistemology.
+This work had been influential in the social sciences and in women/gender studies across the disciplines.
 It has helped to create new kinds of discussions about how best to relink scientific research to pro-democratic goals.

 In her 1986 book The Science Question in Feminism, Harding touched on the pervasiveness of rape and torture metaphors for the scientific method in the writings of Francis Bacon and others.
 In the book, she questioned why it would not be as illuminating and honest to refer to Newton's laws as "Newton's rape manual" rather than "Newtonian mechanics".
 Harding later said she regretted the statement.
 This statement, among others, caused Harding's work to be controversial within certain scholarly circles.
 During the Science Wars, a debate regarding the value-neutrality of the sciences of the 1990s, her work became a main target of critics of feminist and sociological approaches.

 She was criticized by mathematicians Michael Sullivan, Mary Gray, and Lenore Blum, and by the historian of science Ann Hibner Koblitz.
+Historian Garrett G. Fagan criticizes her for uncritically endorsing Afrocentric pseudohistory.
 Her essay on "Science is 'Good to Think With'" was the lead article in the issue of the journal Social Text that also included the Sokal Hoax, which focused on her work among others.
 Her work was also a main target of Paul Gross and Norman Levitt's Higher Superstition.

+Death

+Harding died on March 5, 2025, at the age of 89.